 - Does not avail Input Tax Credit on the purchase,

-the value of supply will be the difference between the selling price and the purchase price.
+The value of supply will be the difference between the selling price and the purchase price.
 However, when the value of such supply is negative, it will be ignored.
 Often people asks is there GST on second hand goods

 - Used goods after minor processing (processing which does not change the nature of the goods).